ViolaSangut/NBA-Game-Day-Notification-solution/README.md

 ![Untitled Diagram drawio(5)](https://github.com/user-attachments/assets/148c92f7-8641-49e2-bedb-3ca877a5e8d2)

 ## **Project Overview**
-This is a NBA game notification system that allows users to allows users to subscribe to daily game updates.
+This is a NBA game notification system that allows users to subscribe to daily game updates.

 ## Tools used